|

 source: microsoft.com

 Is this something you could remember?
-Is this something
+Is this something anyone could remember?
+Is

-should have to remember?
+this something anyone should have to remember?

-I don't even want to have to
+I don't even want to have to type this, let alone memorize it!

 "Ah!" you may say, "you don't hate WPF, you hate XAML!"
 Well, truth be told, I hate both.